-- 2.1 Covid-19, the climate emergency, and the ban on the sale of new petrol and diesel vehicles in the UK from 2030 will see rapid change to the types and vehicle usage on the road network in the next decade.
-This in turn will impact on the demand for parking both on-street and in off-street car parks. - 2.2 In order to be fully prepared for these challenges in Southend we believe it is time to formulate a new parking strategy for the borough covering the next decade. - 2.3 The themes outlined in the draft strategy and the community engagement that accompanies its publication will be used to develop the policy framework and implementation plans to deliver the strategy in the coming years.
+Covid-19, the climate emergency, the cost-of-living crisis, and the ban on the sale of new petrol and diesel vehicles in the UK from 2030 will see rapid change to the types and vehicle usage on the road network in the next decade.
+This in turn will impact on the demand for parking both on-street and in off-street car parks.

+In order to be fully prepared for these challenges in Southend we believe it is time to formulate a new parking strategy for the borough covering the next decade.

+The themes outlined in the draft strategy and the community engagement that accompanied its publication have been used to develop the policy framework and implementation plans to deliver the strategy for the next decade.

-3. Vision for Parking
+3. Vision for parking

-- 3.1 The Southend vision for parking is: - - To provide parking where possible; - Minimise the use of vehicles in the busiest and congested areas at what experience and research shows to be the most appropriate times. - At the same time provide sufficient short-stay parking facilities to support shops/commercial organisations and leisure activities, thereby underpinning social and economic life. - Reduce the risk of accidents. - Safeguard the needs and requirements of residents, visitors, businesses and other organisations. - Improve traffic conditions. - Preserve and improve the infrastructure and the general environment. - Increase and improve pedestrian and cyclist mobility. - Regulate and control parking both on and off street.
+The Southend vision for parking is:-

+To provide parking where possible;

+- Minimise the use of vehicles in the busiest and congested areas at what experience and research shows to be the most appropriate times. - At the same time provide sufficient short-stay parking facilities to support shops/commercial organisations and leisure activities, thereby underpinning social and economic life. - Reduce the risk of accidents. - Safeguard the needs and requirements of residents, visitors, businesses, and other organisations. - Improve traffic conditions. - Preserve and improve the infrastructure and the general environment. - Increase and improve pedestrian and cyclist mobility. - Regulate and control parking both on and off street.